Table of Contents

 Waivers and Programs

 The state's recently created Medicaid Managed Long Term Services and Supports (MLTSS), a managed care system, falls under the Comprehensive Medicaid Waiver.
 Under this system, there are no enrollment caps, meaning anyone who is eligible to receive services can do so.
-Via this program, supports for a variety of services are provided in the home or in adult day care.
-Benefits include home modifications, meal delivery, personal emergency response systems, and personal assistance.
-The Global Options or GO Waiver was absorbed into this waiver.
+Via this program, supports for a variety of services are provided in the home, assisted living, an adult foster care home, or in adult day care.
+Benefits include home / vehicle modifications, meal delivery, personal emergency response systems, and personal assistance.
+Program participants are able to self-direct certain home-based supportive care, such as personal assistance and homemaker services.
+This means they are able to hire the individual of their liking, including some family members.
+The Global Options or GO Waiver was absorbed into this waiver in 2014.

 Individuals enrolled in Medicaid’s Personal Preference Program (PPP) are able to self-direct their own care.
 This is a “Cash and Counseling” program in which the recipients are provided with a cash allowance and the flexibility to spend it as they see fit for their care requirements.
 Common ways funds are spent are for personal care assistance, assistive technology, and home modifications.
 It should be noted that a fair amount of counseling is also provided to ensure needs are being met.
 With this option, individuals are able to hire the care provider of their choosing, including family members.

 Medicaid Eligibility Requirements